Best PS5 games revealed: 28 PlayStation 5 games to get excited about

 The best PlayStation 5 games revealed so far.

 Well played, Sony.
-After what was a dry PowerPoint presentation on the (albeit impressive) specs and technical specifications of the PlayStation 5, its latest online event gave us a look at 20 plus best PS5 games that will be coming to the PlayStation 5 later in 2020 and 2021.
+After what was a dry PowerPoint presentation on the (albeit impressive) specs and technical specifications of the PlayStation 5, it's now have two online events that have given us a look at some of the best PS5 games revealed so far that will be coming to the PlayStation 5 later in 2020 and 2021.

 - If the PS5 is to become the best games console - it has to beat these.